 Although there can be no assurance that these matters will be resolved favorably, management believes that their ultimate resolution will not have a material adverse impact on the Company's consolidated financial position, results of operations, or cash flows.
-The Company accrues a liability when management believes it is both probable that a liability has been incurred and the amount of loss or range of loss can be reasonably estimated.
-The Company records a corresponding receivable for costs covered under the insurance policies.

 15. Retirement and Other Benefit Plans